ppy/osu-wiki/news/2024/2024-09-30-the-followpoint-d-i-o-the-charismatic-caster.md

 ![](/wiki/shared/news/2024-09-30-the-followpoint-d-i-o-the-charismatic-caster/banner.jpg)

 Welcome back to The Followpoint where we are back in business with another interview for you to enjoy!
-This time it's with [D I O](https://osu.ppy.sh/users/3958619), you've probably heard of him because of his outstanding contributions to many tournaments around the osu! tournament scene, so much in fact that it would probably take forever to list how many tournaments he's contributed to!
+This time it's with [D I O](https://osu.ppy.sh/users/3958619).
+You've probably heard of him because of his outstanding contributions to many tournaments around the osu! tournament scene.
+So much in fact, that it would probably take forever to list how many tournaments he's contributed to!

 Let's not waste any time and get on with the interview!